LeidyGil/leidygil.github.io/SQL_English.md

 FROM empleados e RIGHT JOIN departamentos d
 ON e.id_departamento = d.id_departamento;

--- Union vs Union all
+### Union vs Union all
 -- If we look at the diagram carefully, we will realize that if we simply combine the results of a LEFT JOIN and a RIGHT JOIN, we could be duplicating the records at the intersection point.
--- This is where we need to remember the difference between UNION and UNION ALL.
+-- This is WHERE we need to remember the difference between UNION and UNION ALL.
 -- UNION eliminates duplicate records, while UNION ALL does not.
 -- Therefore, if we combine the results of a LEFT JOIN and a RIGHT JOIN, we should use UNION to avoid duplicates.
 SELECT *